-Facilities Management and Development (“Facilities”) has overall responsibility for ensuring the maintenance and safe operation of all core building and life-safety systems at Ryerson University.
+Facilities Management and Development (“Facilities”) has overall responsibility for ensuring the maintenance and safe operation of all core building and life-safety systems at Toronto Metropolitan University.
 Our experienced professionals evaluate and predict outcomes through a big-picture lens in order to prioritize renewal projects, develop asset management plans, and implement initiatives that support growth, sustainability, and health and safety.

 The department oversees repair requests and develops maintenance and renewal programs for all base-building systems — the core structural and mechanical systems of a building — as well as specialized departmental equipment and systems that are essential for scholarly, research and creative activities.

 This infrastructure coordination ensures that building infrastructure, equipment and safety systems and specialized user-group equipment is:

 - maintained in a state of good repair

 - inspected and certified